 "Catholic Schools in collaboration with parents and guardians as the primary educators, seek to educate the whole child by providing an excellent education rooted in Gospel values" (National Standards and Benchmarks for Effective Catholic Elementary and Secondary Schools, 2012, p.
 3).

+Mission Statement:

-Mission Statement Together we will teach children to see the world through the eyes of Christ and to model the lives of the Saints in a rigorous academic environment.
+Together we will see the world through the eyes of Christ by actively learning, living and witnessing our Catholic faith in a rigorous academic environment.

 TABLE OF CONTENTS